-After working with large business enterprises, that too in Bangalore, the start-up capital of India, I was keen to explore how startups build innovative businesses, with fast pace and limited resources.
+After working with large business enterprises, that too in Bangalore, the start-up capital of India, I was keen to explore how startups build innovative businesses, at a fast pace and with limited resources.

 I got an opportunity with EY in their Transaction Advisory team; a perfect role to get closer to the venture capital and startup ecosystem.